variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 ---

-These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Easter Leftover Pairings.**&nbsp;Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!
+These wines are selected specifically for our free weekly wine tasting, every Friday from 4pm-7pm. &nbsp;This week's features–**Spring BBQ Wine Pairings.**&nbsp;Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!

-Sale prices good through Tuesday, April 25, 2017
+Sale prices good through Tuesday, May 2, 2017

 &nbsp;